jefdewitt/gulp/README.md

   `gulp.task('watch', function() {
     gulp.watch(['_sass/**/*.scss', 'trackerkeeper/styles/scss/**/*.scss'], ['compileTkSass', 'minifyTkSass', 'compileMainSass', 'minifyMainSass',]);
 });`

+The **clean** task makes use of the `del` module.
+The `del` module takes a string or an array of files/file paths (notice the `glob` pattern again) to delete, or `clean`.
+This prevents files created from previous gulp tasks being duplicated.

 The `default` gulp task is what I'm using to tie it all together.
 It taks an array of other tasks as arguments to run.
 Just type `gulp` in the command line and wham-bam-thank-you-maam.